polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 This proposal aims to remove the collator signature and all the logic that checks the collator signatures of candidate receipts.
 We use the first 7 reclaimed bytes to represent version, the core and session index, and fill the rest with zeroes.
 So, there is no change in the layout and length of the receipt.
 The new primitive is binary compatible with the old one.

-### Backwards compatibility

-There are two flavors of candidate receipts which are used in network protocols, runtime and node implementation:
-- `CommittedCandidateReceipt` which includes the `CanidateDescriptor` and the `CandidateCommitments`
-- `CandidateReceipt` which includes the `CanidateDescriptor` and just a hash of the commitments

-We want to support both the old and new versions in the runtime and node.
-The implementation must be able to detect the version of a given candidate receipt.

-`CandidateDescriptor` is a valid version 2 descriptor, if:
-- version field is 0
-- the reserved fields are zeroed
-- the session index matches the session index of the relay parent
-- the UMP queue contains a core index commitment and it matches the one in the descriptor.

 ### UMP transport

-[CandidateCommitments](https://github.com/paritytech/polkadot-sdk/blob/master/polkadot/primitives/src/v7/mod.rs#L652) remains unchanged as we will store scale encoded `UMPSignal` messages directly in the parachain UMP queue by outputing them in the [upward_messages](https://github.com/paritytech/polkadot-sdk/blob/master/polkadot/primitives/src/v7/mod.rs#L682).
+[CandidateCommitments](https://github.com/paritytech/polkadot-sdk/blob/b5029eb4fd6c7ffd8164b2fe12b71bad0c59c9f2/polkadot/primitives/src/v7/mod.rs#L682) remains unchanged as we will store scale encoded `UMPSignal` messages directly in the parachain UMP queue by outputing them in [upward_messages](https://github.com/paritytech/polkadot-sdk/blob/b5029eb4fd6c7ffd8164b2fe12b71bad0c59c9f2/polkadot/primitives/src/v7/mod.rs#L684).

 The UMP queue layout is changed to allow the relay chain to receive both the XCM messages and `UMPSignal` messages.
 An empty message (empty `Vec<u8>`) is used to mark the end XCM messages and the start of `UMPSignal` messages.